Symbol Grounding in Neuro-Symbolic AI: A Gentle Introduction to Reasoning Shortcuts: Theory of Reasoning Shortcuts

+Overall, $p^*(\vY \mid \vX; \BK)$ results from composing $f^*$ and $\beta^*$.
+A visualization of the data generation process is reported in \cref{fig:generative-process} (Left).
+With this in mind, we present the first assumption capturing how data is generated, which will be used throughout the theoretical material.

+Under \cref{assu:completeness-dgp},\footnote{ \cref{assu:completeness-dgp} can be viewed as the distributional analogue of the invertibility assumption adopted by \citep{marconato2023not}.
+In that case, inputs are generated through an invertible map $f^\star:(\vG, \vS) \mapsto \vX$, where $\vG$ denotes the ground-truth concepts and $\vS$ the style variables.
+The invertibility of $f^\star$ guarantees that the concepts can be recovered from the input (as in \cref{assu:concept-extractor}) and therefore constitute a sufficient statistic of $\vX$ for predicting $\vY$.
+Our formulation encodes the same requirement directly at the level of probability distributions, without requiring concepts to be deterministically associated to the input $\vX$. } the ground-truth concept extractor becomes a \textit{sufficient statistic} of the input $\vX$ for inferring the ground-truth labels $\vY$, that is, the ground-truth concept distribution output by $f^*$ retains all information necessary to find the correct labels with $\beta^*$.
+This is possible in all tasks from \rsbench \citep{bortolotti2024benchmark}, where ground-truth concepts are fully predictive of final labels.
+Notice that, however,

-{Under \cref{assu:completeness-dgp}, the ground-truth concept extractor $f^*$ becomes} a \textit{sufficient statistic} of the input $\vX$ for inferring the labels $\vY$ through its composition with $\beta^*$.
-In other words, mapping inputs to the concept distribution with $f^*$ retains all information necessary to infer the labels. {For concreteness, this assumption fails when the concept space is ``too restrictive''.
-For example, in \MNISTAdd with two digits, sums above $18$ cannot be generated.} {The above assumption excludes such cases from the training data.}
+this is not necessarily true in all practical cases, \eg when the concept space is ``too restrictive'' compared to the label space.
+For example, in \MNISTAdd, if there are only two ground-truth digits, then sums above $18$ cannot be generated. {The above assumption excludes such cases from the training data.} \changed{ Furthermore, \cref{assu:completeness-dgp} ensures the labels are independent from the input given the ground-truth concepts, that is, $\vX \indep \vY \mid \vG$, and that all pairs $(\vG, \vY) \sim p^*(\vG, \vY)$ are consistent with the knowledge, \ie $(\vG, \vY) \models \BK$. }

-\paragraph{Simplifying assumptions on the data generation process} While \cref{assu:completeness-dgp} underlies all theoretical works on RSs \citep{yang2024analysis, marconato2023not}, we introduce two additional assumptions that make the theoretical analysis more manageable.
+\paragraph{Simplifying assumptions on the data generation process} While \cref{assu:completeness-dgp} underlies all theoretical works on RSs \citep{yang2024analysis, wang2023learning, marconato2023not, he2025learnability}, we introduce two additional assumptions that make the theoretical analysis more manageable.
 The first assumption restricts the ground-truth concept extractor $f^*$: It should assign all probability mass to a single vector of concepts $\vg$ for each input $\vx$.